KristiGourlay/Oxybeeron/README.md

 Three types of Recommender Systems:

 1. Content Based.
 Broadly speaking, this system is based on the premise that if you like one item, you will like another similar item.
-In terms of beer, if you like Guinness, you will most likely also like stouts, especially with a creamer.
+In terms of beer, if you like Guinness, you will most likely also like stouts, especially with one a creamer.

 2. Collaborative Based.
 This system focuses on the relationship between users and items.
 Strictly speaking, similar people like similar items.
 If person A and B, like Corona, Coors Light, and Heineken, and person A loves Sawdust City Little Norway, a Collaborative Based recommender system would recommend Little Norway to person B.